Most personal finance advice focuses on spending less, but finding ways to earn more money can help you reach your financial goals faster. Here’s why.

-Often, the best answer is to simply earn more money.
+Often, the best solution to money worries is to earn more money online (or otherwise).

-Last night, I spent a couple hours catching up on reader emails.
-Inevitably, about a third of the emails I receive are from people in their 20s or early thirties who are stuck under mountains of debt.
+Last night, I spent a couple of hours catching up on reader emails.
+Inevitably, about a third of the emails I receive are from people in their twenties or thirties who are either stuck under mountains of credit card debt or student loan debt, or who simply don’t earn enough yet to keep up with the cost of life.

-Although it’s possible to cut unnecessary expenses out of our budgets and to save money on everyday expenses by comparison shopping, clipping coupons, negotiating, or buying used, you can only trim so much fat before you’re cutting away the meat.
+It’s possible to eliminate unnecessary expenses and save money by comparison shopping, using coupon and discount promo tools, negotiating, or buying used – but you can only trim so much fat before you start cutting away the meat.

 Sooner or later you’re going to hit what I call your expense floor.
 It’s the amount of money you need to live at your minimum comfortable level.
 Once you hit your expense floor, you can’t practically cut your expenses any further.